 The fad-free truth: More research on organic foods needs to be conducted.
 There’s no doubt organic foods have fewer pesticides and toxins, the real question is if the sometimes-small difference in toxins makes any scientifically significant difference on your health.
 More importantly, labeling a food as organic does not mean its weight-loss friendly.
 Organic sources of sugar are still sugar.
 And organic products loaded with 1,000 calories are still 1,000 calories.
 If you want to reduce the potential of anything bad entering your body, feel free to purchase organic products but still keep an eye on the label.

 The fad-free truth: If you’re healthy, you are clear to eat protein and not worry about any health problems—because there are none.
 What’s more, protein is one of the most metabolic macronutrients, meaning that the more protein you eat, the more calories you burn.
-Just remember that calories are still calories so the rules of total intake still apply.
+Just remember the science of dieting: that calories are still calories so the rules of total intake still apply.